canonical/ubuntu-cloud-docs/oci/oci-how-to/deploy-ubuntu-pro-cluster-on-openshift.rst

 Conclusion
 ~~~~~~~~~~

-You can reach out to `here <https://ubuntu.com/support/contact-us?product=contextual-footer-ua>`_ for attaching the cluster nodes to an Ubuntu Pro subscription, or contact rocks@canonical.com if you need additional support.
+You can reach out `here <https://ubuntu.com/support/contact-us?product=contextual-footer-ua>`_ for attaching the cluster nodes to an Ubuntu Pro subscription, or contact rocks@canonical.com if you need additional support.